//legal

 Our website AI25.Studio is hosted on the infrastructure of Framer — a third-party website development and hosting provider accessible at https://framer.website.

-As part of hosting and platform management, Framer may process certain data such as IP addresses, browser types, technical logs and usage statistics to enable delivery and security of the website.
-We ensure that our contractual relationship with Framer includes appropriate safeguards in line with Article 28 and Article 46 of the GDPR.
-Framer’s servers and sub-processors may be located within the European Economic Area (EEA) or in other jurisdictions with adequate legal protections.
+As part of hosting and platform management, Framer may process certain data — IP addresses, browser types, technical logs and usage statistics — to enable delivery and security of the website.
+Our contractual relationship with Framer includes appropriate safeguards in line with Article 28 and Chapter V of the GDPR.
+Framer's servers and sub-processors may be located within the European Economic Area (EEA) or in other jurisdictions with adequate legal protections, including under Standard Contractual Clauses and the EU-U.S. Data Privacy Framework.

-For more information, please refer to Framer’s Privacy Policy.
+For more information, please refer to Framer's Privacy Policy at https://www.framer.com/legal/privacy-statement.